 Recitals have always been included within our regular tuition.
 There are no fees for either performers or audience.

 NOTE: The following information describes how we have organized our Summer recital in the past (2003 to 2019).
 We've left the old info online for you because we hope to return to a similar practice...someday.
-Procedures for 2021 will be different and will be posted to this space by May 1, 2021.
+Procedures for 2021 are different (see above).

 Who Will Participate in Our Recital?